timosalm/tm-forum-poc/workshop/workshop/content/exercises/sc-deploy.md

 ##### Convention Service

+**Note: The supply chain run has to be completed for the following commands**

 Convention Service *provides a means for people in operational roles to express their hard-won **knowledge and opinions about how applications should run on Kubernetes** as a convention.

 You can **define conventions** to target workloads by **using properties of their OCI metadata**.